How to Visit Québec City on a Budget

 There are so many restaurants and épiceries (small food shops) in Québec City, it can sometimes be hard to choose where to go.
 And if you’re on a budget, things can be a little confusing at times.
 Here are a couple of suggestions to help stretch your dollar and give you a yummy foodie experience.

-- Shop for Québec terroir & have a picnic - Pop by J.A.
-Moisan in Saint-Jean-Baptiste or by Québec City's Grand Marché (public market) to buy local products for a picnic.
+- Shop for Québec terroir & have a picnic - Pop by Québec City's Grand Marché (public market) to buy local products for a picnic.
 Pick up cheese, charcuteries, and baguette.
 Pack them all into a basket or soft cooler and head over to Pierre-Dugua-De-Mons Terrace for a picnic with views of the old city and the St. Lawrence River or pop down to Promenade Samuel-De Champlain and go for a walk along the river afterwards.

 - Eat poutine - If you have not enjoyed the gooey hot goodness of poutine, then get on it!
 There are several places to enjoy poutine in the city, and it is generally cheap to eat.

-- Best Value Restaurants - Everyone likes to make a great bargain, the following restaurants are the best bang for your buck you’ll find in Québec City.
+- Best Affordable Restaurants - Everyone likes to make a great bargain, the following restaurants are the best bang for your buck you’ll find in Québec City.